By dentist Dr. Richard Mitchell

-An extra cleaning method when you have gum disease is to use a HydroFloss oral irrigator with a capful of "TheraBreath Perio Rinse" added to the water in the water tank.
-If you use the fine "Pocket Pal" tips, you can clean effectively under the gum edges where the plaque can escape from toothbrushing.
+An extra cleaning method when you have gum disease is to use an Oral irrigator with a capful of "TheraBreath Oral Rinse" added to the water in the water tank.
+If you use the fine "Pocket Pal" tips, you can clean effectively under the gum edges where the plaque can escape from tooth brushing.

 The Perio Rinse will release oxygen under the gum, killing the plaque bacteria.
-I recommend the Perio Therapy Kit from TheraBreath, which comes with a gel for treating periodontal pockets.
+I HIGHLY recommend the Oral Rinse from TheraBreath.

 The BEST way to deal with gum disease is by using the Cybersonic 3 toothbrush with the Perio Therapy Kit!